 3.1 Ordering

-Being clear about your expectations for the mixer’s work always improves the end result.
-So, be sure to explain what you expect from mixing when placing your order.
-Also, be clear about any deadlines or other delivery date requests.
-That way we can provide you with a preliminary delivery date before you decide whether you want to hire us or not.
+Being clear about your expectations for the mixer’s work always improves the final result—so make sure to explain what you expect from the mixing right when you place your order; this makes the whole process easier for both you as the artist/producer and for the mixer.
+Also be clear if there are deadlines or other preferred delivery dates.
+If you do this, and turn to KMR to have your music mixed, we can give you a preliminary delivery date in our first reply to you before you decide whether or not you want to hire us.

 3.2 Transfer